Training Your Agents

 Disable Instead of Delete

 If you're not sure whether an entry is helping, toggle it off instead of deleting it.
-You can always re-enable it later.
+Chat with the agent to see how it responds without that entry.
+You can always re-enable it.

 Limits

-Training data is included in the agent's context window, which means there's a practical limit to how much you can add before responses start to degrade.
-As a rough guide:
+Training data is included in the agent's context window, so there's a practical limit before responses start to degrade.
+Guidelines:

 - Knowledge: Up to ~20 entries works well.
-For very large knowledge bases, keep individual entries focused and concise.
+Keep individual entries focused.

-- Examples: 3-5 high-quality examples per scenario are usually sufficient.
+- Examples: 3-5 high-quality examples per scenario are usually enough.

 Next Steps